 – Is more resilient against delays in time to market, which is always longer than you expect.

 – Allows for the organizational pressures that created the original product to change.
 If they don’t, then the rewritten product will suffer the same problems as the original.

 Use a strangler approach.
 Replace one small part of the system, adding new features, writing tests, etc. as you go.
 Do that one small chunk at a time, until the new system replaces the old.
 Bonus points awarded for going from monolithic to a number of mid-sized services (you’ll note I didn’t say the overused MicroServices word).

 Hmm, I think I just summarized Feather’s book in one paragraph.
 Another good legacy code book: “The Mikado Method”.
-Finally, if you need more Legacy Code reading, checkout out our Legacy Code Resources.
+Finally, if you need more Legacy Code reading, checkout out our Legacy Code and Systems.

 Image attribution: Unsplash: Alec Weir, Bonnie Kittle